The Escape Artist grew up in rural England (East Anglia) in the 1970s in a village where the British class system was alive and well.

 The Escape Artist compared and contrasted this with the landowners who seemed to answer to no one (no boss, no mortgage lender), didn’t seem to have any money worries and had multiple streams of passive income gushing into their bank account.

-The effect of all this was that, whilst I could definitely see the advantage of being rich, I could also see there might be more to it than just having more money to spend on plastic tat from Hong Kong.
+The effect of all this was that, whilst I could definitely see the advantage of being rich, I could also see there might be more to the wealth game than just having more money to spend on plastic tat from Hong Kong.

 And I grew up being able to switch between working class and middle class and upper class environments….if not smoothly (nothing in my youth merits that description) then effectively enough.
 And without tying my own identity too strongly to any of those class labels.